casz92/kdb/README.md

 ![Status](https://img.shields.io/badge/status-active-green.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-This library integrates RocksDB as a persistent storage backend with ETS as an in-memory cache featuring configurable TTL (time-to-live) support.
-It is purpose-built for high-demand environments that require both rapid read performance and robust, fault-tolerant write operations.
+KDB is a real-time database that combines RocksDB as a persistent backend, ETS as an in-memory cache with TTL support, and SQLite for secondary indexing.
+It supports parallel writes for high-throughput ingestion, enabling fast reads, durable storage, and efficient lookups in demanding environments
-By leveraging ETS for ultra-low-latency access and utilizing RocksDB for durable, disk-based storage, the system achieves a finely balanced architecture that handles heavy write loads without compromising speed or data integrity.

 ## Key Features
 - Fast, TTL-enabled ETS layer for short-lived, memory-resident data.